NMashalov/NMashalov.github.io/_posts/2024-01-10-diffusion_nets.md

 See, exponent in probability perfectly matches with idea in hierarchy on every level number of files should grow, therefore we will observe.

-## Key physics insights
+## Terminology

+In section we will refer to physics terminology, which may seem more familiar as their corresponds to nature.
 I have prepared some beautiful pictures for you to guide through main concepts of temperature, free energy and gaussian noise.

 ### Temperature

 Temperature gives average energy of particle in system by simple equation